beloureiro/inlocker/README.md

 - ⏳ Startup time: <500ms (to be validated)
 - ⏳ 1GB backup: <2 minutes (implemented, to be validated)
 - ⏳ Memory usage: <500MB for 10GB backup (to be validated)

 ---

+## open-source notice

+InLocker is a **free, open-source project** distributed without an Apple Developer certificate.

+### what this means:

+- **No cost**: The app is free to use and modify
+- **Ad-hoc signed**: The app uses ad-hoc code signing (no Apple Developer Program membership)
+- **Gatekeeper warning**: On first launch, you may need to right-click and select "Open" to bypass Gatekeeper
+- **Not notarized**: The app is not notarized by Apple since that requires a paid developer account

+### why no Apple Developer certificate?

+Apple charges $99/year for the Developer Program membership required to properly sign and notarize apps.
+Since InLocker is:
+- Free and open-source
+- Not sold commercially
+- A personal/community project

+Paying for code signing would not be sustainable.
+The app is fully functional without it.

+### scheduler workaround

+Due to macOS Sequoia 15.x+ security restrictions, scheduled backups use a shell wrapper script instead of direct binary execution.
+This is a documented workaround for ad-hoc signed apps running via launchd.
+Technical details available upon request.

+---